 I designed an extra deep point so that carbon dioxide, which is heavier than oxygenated air we breathe, could fall to the bottom well below the level at which I was creating built-in seating.

-It also needed to hold a plastic garbage bin in the bottom that I could fill with water so we could wet woolen blankets or other items we might need to protect ourselves from smoke in the event my fire bunker was less effective against keeping smoke out than I hoped.
+It also needed to hold a plastic garbage bin in the bottom that I could fill with water so we could wet woolen blankets or other items we might need to protect ourselves from smoke in the event my fire bunker was less effective at keeping smoke out than I hoped.

 I chose an area alongside our dwelling.
 If we wake in the night to the smell of smoke and the bushland around us is alight, the fire bunker needs to be close and easy to access.

 The entry door faces away from our home because there's every chance our home would burn sooner or later in a severe bushfire and I wanted the door to be clear of any falling debris.
 It would need an overhang to protect the door and the fire bunker door must open inwards just in case something blew against it.
 We wouldn't want to be trapped inside.

-Another reason for the door opening inwards was I like the idea of being able to pile some kind of additional insulation against the heat immediately outside the door before closing it.
+Another reason for the door opening inwards was that I like the idea of being able to pile some kind of additional insulation against the heat immediately outside the door before closing it.

 The ground at the site I chose was red clay, different from the rich dark soil elsewhere on the property.
 It was like digging into the rock so I waited for rain and dug when the ground was softer.

 All the while I was hatching a plan for an efficient design that would not cost too much money.